 What’s the difference between jelly, jam, preserves, and spreads?

 All of these are made with some form of fruit mixed with sugar and pectin.
 Pectin is what gives jams and jellies their consistency.
 Jelly is made from fruit juice.
 It is generally the easiest to spread.
 Jams will be made from mashed fruit.
 Preserves will have large pieces of fruit or whole fruit.
 Marmalades are a subcategory of preserves made from citrus fruit.
-Fruit spreads should be 100% fruit with no additional sugar added (sometimes juice will be added to spreads), however the FDA has not defined fruit spread, so there is varied interpretation.
-Even without any added sugar, there will be sugar in any of these spreads due to the fact that they are made from fruit.
+Fruit spreads should be 100% fruit with no additional sugar added.
+Sometimes juice will be added to spreads as a sweetener.
+The FDA has not defined “fruit spread”, so there is varied interpretation.
+Due to the fact that they are made from fruit, any of these spreads will contain some sugar.

 Store-bought versus homemade

-When opting for a store-bought version, here are some things to look for:
+If you are opting for store-bought jam, here are a few things that you can look for:

 - fruit should be the first ingredient